-- 3. Assign each agent a a disposal cost α_a and a shortfall penalty β_a .
+- 1. Update all products' trading prices as per Equation 7. - 2.
+Assign each agent an exogenous contract for this day.
+(See Appendix B.) - 3.
+Assign each agent a a storage cost α_a and a shortfall penalty β_a .
 Each is sampled from a per-agent normal distribution (see Table 2). - 4.
 Call all agents' before-step functions in an unspecified order. - 5.
 Run all negotiations until completion.
 Successful negotiations are binding.
 Exogenous contracts are also binding. - 6.
-Calculate each agent's profits (i.e., utility) using Equation 5 and add the ensuing amounts to the corresponding agents' balances. - 7.
+Calculate each agent's profits (i.e., utility) using Equation 6 and add the ensuing amounts to the corresponding agents' balances. - 7.
 Call the agents' step functions in an unspecified order. - 8.
-Publish financial reports, a summary of recent exogenous contracts, and trading prices (every report-ing_period days).
+Publish financial reports, a summary of recent exogenous contracts, and trading prices (every reporting_period days).